RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ### Creating example1.txt

 Now we can start to demonstrate a few Git features and workflows.
 First we'll add an empty text file to the working copy (The green symbol on the newly created text file is added by Tortoise Git, a GUI that we will talk about in a short while.
-Please ignore the symbol for now):
+Please ignore the symbol for now.
+If you cannot see the `.git` folder, please [enable visibility of hidden folders](https://support.microsoft.com/en-us/help/14201/windows-show-hidden-files).):

 ![13_newfile](https://cloud.githubusercontent.com/assets/5516900/16154534/a136e660-34ab-11e6-89e5-7aca9feb1a42.gif)